 About one-third of people with undiagnosed and untreated pulmonary embolism die.
 When the condition is diagnosed and treated promptly, the prognosis is much improved.
 There are complications that may include the development of pulmonary hypertension, a condition where the blood pressure in the lungs and in the right side of the heart is too high.
 Obstructions in the arteries inside the lungs make the heart work harder to push blood through vessels, and the added pressure can weaken the heart.
 Higher risk for pulmonary embolism may involve:

 For high risk patients, pulmonary embolism prevention methods can include:

-If you or a loved one suspect a pulmonary embolism injury due to medical negligence, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one suspect a pulmonary embolism injury due to medical negligence, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.